sascommunities/sas-global-forum-2021/papers/1136-2021/pretzel-scenario-analysis/README.md

 Individual SAS and HTML code are provided to manually add required code to the Viya Job MyJob.
 MyJob will need to be created and its parameters added accordingly.
 Please see the paper for configuration instructions.

 ### Instructions for Importing Reports
-If you are unable to import the JSON package, the Visual Analytics report can be manually imported.
+If you are unable to import the JSON package, or if the Visual Analytics report does not show up after importing the JSON package, the report can be manually imported.
 To manually import a Visual Analytics report, do the following:

 1. Download Pretzel Scenario VA 85 Dashboard.txt to your desktop
 2. Log in to SAS Visual Analytics and enter Editor mode